Inverell Aquatic Centre Redevelopment

 The scope of the project will include:

 - An 8 lane 50m x 20m FINA compliant outdoor/indoor pool.
-The pool will have a roof over the shallow end and a pop up swim wall with a large door to close the opening above.
+The pool will have a roof over the shallow end and a swim wall with a large door to close the opening above.
 These ‘winterisation’ features will allow for an indoor heated 25 metre pool that meets the specifications for short course racing during the cooler months.
 The pool will include an access ramp.

 - Integrated 20m x 10m warm water indoor program pool with a spiral lift movable floor (fully moveable to the same depth as well as articulating floor with three integrated depth zones meeting all pool access safety transition requirements).
 This innovative design element allows a single pool to provide opportunities for both learn to swim and warm water programming which maximises use by younger children through to older adults.